This article is part two of the three-part series on 20 Pull-ups for Women:

-Do as many unassisted pull-ups as you can – when you fail, continue with the pull-up progression that challenges you the most.
+Do as many unassisted pull-ups as you can.
+When you fail, continue with the pull-up progression that challenges you the most.

 Start in this order: Follow a failed pull-up rep with a few of the following pull-up progressions that challenge you the most:

-Partial ROM pull-ups – Try half pull-ups.
-Half way down/back up.
-All the way down/ half way up.
+Partial ROM pull-ups: Try half pull-ups.
+Halfway down/back up.
+All the way down/halfway up.

-Partner/ Equipment Assist – Have a spotter push you when you can no longer pull yourself up, then lower yourself slowly.
-If using a band, chair, or bench, use only the minimum required amount of assistance to propel yourself to the UP position, then lower yourself slowly for 4-5 seconds.
+Partner/equipment assist: Have a spotter push you when you no longer can pull yourself up, then lower yourself slowly.
+If using a band, chair or bench, use only the minimum required amount of assistance to propel yourself to the up position, then lower yourself slowly for 4-5 seconds.

-Pausing Negatives – Stop your downward movement for 4-5 seconds 1/4, 1/2,or 3/4 of the way down.
+Pausing negatives: Stop your downward movement for 4-5 seconds a quarter, half or three-quarters of the way down.

-L-sit negatives- Once you are in the UP position, lift your legs so they are parallel to the deck (or as high as you can get them), then lower yourself slowly for 4-5 seconds.
+L-sit negatives: Once you are in the up position, lift your legs so they are parallel to the deck (or as high as you can get them), then lower yourself slowly for 4-5 seconds.

-Negatives – Get into the UP position, then lower yourself slowly for 4-5 seconds.
+Negatives: Get into the up position, then lower yourself slowly for 4-5 seconds.

 After you have failed with the above pull-up progression exercises, continue with the below list of weighted options and dumbbells during your workout:

-Dead hangs– Grasp the bar with your desired grip, activate the shoulders, and hang on the bar until failure (or for a predetermined amount of time).
+Dead hangs: Grasp the bar with your desired grip, activate the shoulders and hang on the bar until failure (or for a predetermined amount of time).

-L-Sits– Grasp the bar with your desired grip, activate the shoulders, lift legs until they are parallel to the deck (or as high as you can go), and hang on the bar until failure (or for a predetermined amount of time).
+L-Sits: Grasp the bar with your desired grip, activate the shoulders, lift legs until they are parallel to the deck (or as high as you can go) and hang on the bar until failure (or for a predetermined amount of time).

-Pull-downs or Gravitron (pull-up assist) Machine – Pick a heavy weight close to your body weight and aim for 4-5 repetitions.
+Pulldowns or Gravitron (pull-up assist) Machine: Pick a heavy weight close to your body weight and aim for 4-5 repetitions.

-DB rows – Pick a heavy weight and aim for 4-5 repetitions each arm.
+Dumbbell rows: Pick a heavy weight and aim for 4-5 repetitions each arm.

 In addition to the above exercises, do not forget to work other muscle groups while you "rest" your pull-up muscles.
-Run, do squats, lunges, flutter-kicks, pushups, shoulder presses, and dips in order to work the other muscle groups of the body that are required in your profession.
+Run and do squats, lunges, flutter kicks, push-ups, shoulder presses and dips in order to work the other muscle groups of the body that are required in your profession.